Crell/Serde/README.md

 ### `flattenPrefix` (string, default '')

 When an object or array property is flattened, by default its properties will be flattened using their existing name (or `serializedName`, if specified).
-That may cause issues if the same class is included in a parent class twice, or if there is some other name collission.
+That may cause issues if the same class is included in a parent class twice, or if there is some other name collision.
 Instead, flattened fields may be given a `flattenPrefix` value.
 That string will be prepended to the name of the property when serializing.

 If set on a non-flattened field, this value is meaningless and has no effect.